 Secondly, because of his charisma, he will talk very nicely to and about his management and the company.
-He will go at length to accomplish what is asked from him.
-However, when management, even the highest position, makes a decision which he considers is not in his favour, he will go his own way immediately and start looking for another job.
+He will go at length to accomplish what is asked of him.
+However, when management, even the highest position, makes a decision that he considers is not in his favor, he will go his own way immediately and start looking for another job.
 No two ways about it!

 Narcissism is here to stay, so you better cope with it.
 Accept it as the new ADHD or the new autism.
 It is only natural that we like to label things so that they become nice and orderly.
 That bully of a boss you encountered?
 That’s just a narcissist!
 Because once you bombard him to be a patient, he is a lot less threatening.

-I am a two-year member, created and founded two websites and I am on my way to success!
+I am a member since 2014, created and founded two websites and I am on my way to success!
 I have thoroughly reviewed WA and you can read how WA operates in detail here.
-Get started through the link in my review and you will have a one week Free membership, no commitments at all, so that you can make yourself acquainted with this unique, maybe once in a lifetime, opportunity.
+Get started through the link in my review and you will have a one-week Free membership, no commitments at all so that you can make yourself acquainted with this unique, maybe once in a lifetime, opportunity.